Hasty wilderness visit: missed goal, lost dinner to a bear

 In September 2014 we squeezed in a quick trip to three wilderness areas along the Appalachian Trail (AT) on a spine of the Appalachians above Burke’s Garden, the state’s highest valley.
 Trying to pack late the night before our trip, I went on autopilot and threw in “all the food we might need.”

-Add in a late start, “fender bender” at a truck stop, a steep rocky climb, back troubles, a hungry bear looking for “trail magic”—and the short-section hike on AT wore us out, fell short of goal for scenic view from Hutchinson Rock, and even left us hungry the last night in the wilderness.
+Add in a late start, a “fender bender” at a truck stop, a steep rocky climb, back troubles, a hungry bear looking for “trail magic”—and the short-section hike on the AT wore us out, fell short of our goal for a scenic view from Hutchinson Rock, and even left us hungry the last night in the wilderness.

 However, we found many options for improved recreation and backpacking loops in this scenic country, with a little trail work and imagination beyond the Appalachian Trail.